Are you confused about how often to go to the gym? Judging by the volume of Google searches for this question, it seems that many people are.

 The answer is quite simple:

 You should go to the gym as often as your ability to recover allows.
 The better your body is at recovering, the more frequently you can go to the gym.
-The more frequently you workout, the more muscle you build.
+The more frequently you work out, the more muscle you build.

 - Age: As you get older, your ability to recover slowly decreases up until the age of ~40 (at which point it will decrease more dramatically).
 This effect is strongly correlated with testosterone levels in men.
 Aside from taking exogenous testosterone, there isn’t much you can do here.

 - Nutrition: In order to recover from a workout, you must feed your body the right nutrients in the right amount.
-Unlike age, this is a limiting factor that is completely in your control.
+Unlike age, this is a limiting factor that is completely under your control.

-- Job: Your occupation can have a big impact on how fast you can recover.
+- Job: Your occupation can have a big impact on how fast you recover.
 The more physically exhausting your job is, the longer you will need to recover.
 A construction worker, for instance, will require more time than an office clerk.

 - Stress: The dangers of stress go far beyond a decreased ability to recover.
 Too much stress can result in high blood pressure, diabetes, depression, anxiety, and heart complications (11).
-If you suffer from heavy stress, consider a meditative practice such as mindfulness meditation or Ti Chi.
+If you suffer from heavy stress, consider a meditative practice such as mindfulness meditation or Tai Chi.